 SSE (formerly Scottish and Southern Energy) is the parent company for Atlantic, Scottish Hydro, Southern Electric and SWALEC.

-To compare all energy suppliers including SSE and find the cheapest tariff for you enter your postcode above.
+To compare all energy suppliers including SSE and find the cheapest tariff for you put your post code in the green box to the right.
 To learn more, keep reading:

 2012 Customer Satisfaction Awards

 SSE were runners up in the 2012 uSwitch Customer Satisfaction Awards for overall satisfaction, coming second only to E.ON.

 However, SSE also triumphed in three of our individual award categories - 'Customer service', 'Meter services', and 'Most likely to be recommended', and were runners up in a further two categories - 'Value for money' and 'Billing services'.

 SSE was formed in December 1998 following the merger of Scottish Hydro Electric and Southern Electric and currently manages the largest distribution network in the UK.